Canner/WrenAI/wren-ai-service/README.md

 ## Interative the system with Demo application or UI

 - Go to the `../docker` folder and prepare the `.env.local` file
-- Execute the follow command to start the containers and choose App or UI to interact with the system
+- Execute the following command to start the containers and choose App or UI to interact with the system
   ```shell
   make start-demo
   ```